Report 2: Student Characteristics and Outcomes

 This report led the King County Behavioral Health and Recovery Division of the Department of Community and Human Services and Seattle Public Schools to collaborate on establishing a recovery school as part of the Interagency Academy system.

-More than half (51%) of Recovery Academy students have more than one year of recovery following initial enrollment. viii – source
+More than half (51%) of Recovery Campus students have more than one year of recovery following initial enrollment. viii – source

 Summary